Financial-Times/dotcom-page-kit/examples/ft-js-bundle-splitting/readme.md

-# FT JS Bundle Splitting
+# FT JS Code Splitting

-This package exists to test the `anvil-plugin-ft-js` bundle splitting strategy.
+This package exists to test the `anvil-plugin-ft-js` code splitting strategy.